Fio Leukert

 DIISIS Dialog System

-It includes a boolean fact system inspired by Firewatch, allowing for dynamic and branching dialog.DIISIS is currently actively in development, with tests being conducted through other Godot developers.I presented my experiences and motivations while working on this dialog tool in a talk at GodotCon 2024.
+The system is currently actively in development, with tests being conducted through my own work and fellow Godot developers.DIISIS implements a boolean fact system inspired by Firewatch, allowing for dynamic and branching dialog.I presented my experiences and motivations while working on this dialog tool in a talk at GodotCon 2024.

 Narrative Design